Ms Susy Ruiz

 Every scholarship is designed differently, however, for merit-based scholarships, it is common for students to need between a 3.5 and 4.0 GPA to qualify.
 If you are looking to boost your GPA, consider reaching out to one of many online tutors.

-What are the four types of scholarships?
+What are the four types of financial aid?

 There are four main types of financial aid including scholarships, grants, loans, and work-study.
 Unlike student loans, scholarships and grants do not need to be paid back.
 With work-study, you are typically given a job and can use your earnings to help pay for your college education.